nirajvnec/testLTC/README.md

         public double CalculateAggregatedVaR(List<List<string>> data)
         {
             // This is a placeholder implementation.
-You should replace this with your actual VaR calculation logic.
+Replace with your actual VaR calculation logic. double sum = 0;
-            // For demonstration purposes, let's assume the VaR is the sum of all numeric values in the data. double sum = 0;
             foreach (var row in data)
             {